JDavidDiaz/DataMining/README.md

 ![imagen](https://github.com/JDavidDiaz/DataMining/blob/Unit_3/Resources/Practice3_Resource6.jpg)

-# Practice 3 - Logistic Regression
+# Practice 4 - K-NN

 ## 1.- Importing the dataset
 Import the dataset and clean the data to obtain columns 3 to 5.
 The column "Purchased" is being made factors.